 Hisham Matar

 Hisham Matar was born in New York City to Libyan parents, spent his childhood in Tripoli and Cairo, and has lived most of his life in London.
 His Pulitzer Prize–winning memoir The Return chronicles his search for answers about his political dissident father’s disappearance under the Gaddafi regime.
 He is also the award-winning novelist of In the Country of Men and Anatomy of a Disappearance as well as the nonfiction contemplation on art and life, A Month in Siena.
-His highly anticipated novel My Friends—centering friendship, family, and the unthinkable reality of exile—publishes in 2024.
+His latest novel, My Friends, centers friendship, family, and the unthinkable reality of exile.
 His works have been translated into more than thirty languages.

 In his thoughtful and eye-opening talks, Matar explores universal themes and issues that touch each and every one of us, including belonging, loyalty, isolation, hope, grief, the bounds of friendship and family, and the mysteries of the human heart.
 Combining powerful prose with enthralling storytelling around the beautiful and devastating realities of humanity, he has become a leading voice in the global literary landscape.